stormrust/nucli-rusty/README.md

 ```

 This crate can not be included along with the other crates because of the
-cyclical dependency issue of cargo with the interior rustyline-derive crate.
+cyclical dependency issue of cargo with the interior rustyline-derive crate so we break it out into its own github repo which can then be referenced by others who want to play with rustyline and modify debug it.